MrMinemeet/Dusty-the-Detective/README.md

 * Confront guests and decide if they are guilty or not
 * Minigames to clean dirty places (Button smashing, CAPTCHA-like puzzle, …)
 * Cleaning spots will reveal new hints from e.g., cleaning staff
-* Different types of "boss" NPCs (dirty minded one, talking trash can, …) with samll arena fight
+* Different types of "boss" NPCs (dirty minded one, talking trash can, …) with small arena fight
 * Goal of the game is to find all guilty guests

 ## Looks and Feels